TriplyDB/Documentation/docs/ratt/index.md

 )
 ```

 Because missing values are very common in source data, RATT introduces special support for when the value for a specific key is missing.
-Instead of having to write `context => context.isNotEmpty('foo')` one can simple write the key name instead.
+Instead of having to write `context => context.isNotEmpty('foo')` one can simply write the key name instead.
 The above example is equivalent to the following:

 ```ts
 app.use(